kojiwell/template-chef-repo/README.md

 Template of Chef Repository
 ===========================

-This is a template of Chef Repository.
+This is a template of Chef repository which is designed to work for eather of Chef Solo, Knife Solo and Chef Server.

 Initial Setup
 -------------